 We have never declared or paid cash dividends on our common stock.
 We currently intend to retain all available funds and any future earnings to fund the development and expansion of our business, and we do not anticipate paying any cash dividends in the foreseeable future.
+In addition, our loan and security agreement with Pacific Western Bank contains restrictive covenants that prohibit us from paying dividends on our common stock, and future debt securities or other financing arrangements could contain similar or more restrictive negative covenants.
 Any future determination to declare and pay dividends will be made at the discretion of our board of directors and will depend on then-existing conditions, including our results of operations, financial condition, contractual restrictions, capital requirements, business prospects and other factors our board of directors may deem relevant.